Whether you’re just starting out or are an old pro, who doesn’t want to be a more successful entrepreneur?

 Without a customer, you don’t have a business.

-Successful entrepreneurs know who their customers are.
+Successful entrepreneurs know who their customers and target market are.

-13. Listen to complaints
+13. Successful Entrepreneurs Listen to Complaints

 This is one of the tips that I think is the most important for entrepreneurs to learn.